CMU-313/fall-2021-hw2-a-mama/CI_script.md

 Follow the steps below to test the newly implemented features.

+## Initial Setup

+1. Log in to Mayan using the provided admin credentials
+2. Click on Cabinets>Create Cabinets
+3. Create Cabinets called "In Progress" and "Completed"
+4. Verify that the cabinets were created successfully by checking the Cabinets list at Cabinets>All
+5. Navigate to the Mayan home page
+6. Click on 'View details' associated with the Document types card
+7. Click on actions>create document type
+8. Create a new document type called "Application"

 ## 1. Importing Applications for Review

 1. Log in to Mayan using the provided admin credentials